 - Turkey meat is a crowd favorite around Thanksgiving.
 Try to cook your pet’s food separately without the yummy spices we humans love, especially garlic and onions.

-- Pumpkins are rich in beta carotene and fiber and you’ll find it everywhere this season!
+- Pumpkins are rich in beta carotene and fiber and you’ll find them everywhere this season!

 Pro tip: When feeding Fido pumpkins, squash, and sweet potatoes, always make sure they’re thoroughly cooked.
 Raw sweet potatoes, for instance, have a substance called solanine that can cause blockages in the intestine among other possible effects.